Southern California Police Sergeant Pleads Guilty to Domestic Violence Charge, Resigns

 Finding a Domestic Violence Attorney

 For those who reside in Los Angeles and the other areas of Southern California, Whitmarsh Family Law, PC is proud to serve as a leading family law resource when dealing with complex family matters, including domestic violence incidents.
-Our team of dedicated, compassionate attorneys is well versed in the latest family law statutes in California, and can provide the wise legal advice you need during this difficult time.
+Our Divorce attorney in Los Angeles team of dedicated, compassionate attorneys is well versed in the latest family law statutes in California and can provide the wise legal advice you need during this difficult time.

 Do not delay – our legal team is here to help you and your family today.
 To schedule a free preliminary consultation with one of our family law attorneys, call Whitmarsh Family Law, PC at (310) 552-3505.